 Our standards do not allow students to take 595 hours over to a 680.
 They are considered a different level of experience and the 595 hours can’t count as 680 hours.
 Students can carry up to 100 hours over from one 680 to the next (the 100 hours is a limit for the total of all carryovers for the degree).

-Because CACREP and the faculty of the Psychological Counseling department set high standards for all components of field placement, transfer courses and professional experiences from outside the department are acceptable as substitutes only for the practicum course and only if they meet or exceed these minimum program requirements.
+Because CACREP and the faculty of the Department of Professional Counseling set high standards for all components of field placement, transfer courses and professional experiences from outside the department are acceptable as substitutes only for the practicum course and only if they meet or exceed these minimum program requirements.

-In accord with the CACREP standards, the Department of Psychological Counseling requires that site supervisors meet the following requirements:
+In accord with the CACREP standards, the Department of Professional Counseling requires that site supervisors meet the following requirements:

 In addition to these requirements we recommend that Site supervisors be trained and certified in the practice of supervision.
 The Approved Clinical Supervisor certificate is available from the Center for Credentialing and Education.
 Monmouth University seeks to assist site supervisors in attaining this level of professional development.